fletchjp/MERG-Arduino-Software/Signals/Signal3Aspect/Readme.md

 ## Signal3AspectCycleI2CTM

 Adding task management and now tested.
+This fades off one LED and then on with the next LED.

+## Signal3AspectCycleI2CTME

+Adding task management executable.
+This should fades off one LED and another LED on at the same time.

 ## Signal3AspectSlowFadeCycleI2C